 - If your child misses more than one dose, talk with the child's health care provider.

-Drinking alcohol and taking illegal drugs can change the way seizure drugs work.
+Drinking alcohol and taking illegal drugs can change the way seizure medicines work.
 Be aware of this possible problem in teenagers.

 The provider may need to check your child's blood level of the seizure drug on a regular basis.